contentful/extensions/README.md

 # Contentful extensions repository

 This repository provides samples of Contentful UI extensions, developed using the [UI Extensions SDK](https://www.contentful.com/developers/docs/extensibility/ui-extensions/sdk-reference/).

+test

 If you don't know what UI Extensions are or how to use them, please refer to our [documentation](https://www.contentful.com/developers/docs/extensibility/ui-extensions/).